Roar Thun Waegger

 Roar is a facilitator, advisor, and mediator.

-With his experience and trainings from Harvard PON's and Pepperdine Straus' Institute in negotiation, mediation, and conflict resolution he is here to help YOU solve your challanges.
+With his experience and training from Harvard PON's and Pepperdine Straus' Institute in negotiation, mediation, and conflict resolution he is here to help YOU solve your challenges.

 He is a Singapore International Mediation Institute (SIMI) Accredited Civil/Commercial Mediator, a certified UK civil/commercial mediator, and a certified mediator by the Norwegian Bar Association.